bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 **essential complexity** of the program.

 Also, I'm going to be using functional programming in a __straightforward__ manner.
-No esoteric meanderings.
+No esoteric functional meanderings.
 I'm not saying that Monads and such are bad.
-They just aren't needed here in this program at all.
+They just aren't needed here, in this program, at all.

 ### Straightforwardness != Familiarity